SumitPadhiyar/ConFuzz_PADL_2021/README.md

 # PADL_2021
-This is an anonymous repository containing ConFuzz and experimental subjects used in the evaluation of the paper titled *ConFuzz: Coverage-guided Property Fuzzing for Event-driven Programs*
+This is an repository containing ConFuzz and experimental subjects used in the evaluation of the paper titled *ConFuzz: Coverage-guided Property Fuzzing for Event-driven Programs*

 # Dependencies
 Following dependencies need to be installed to run ConFuzz: